null

 350 pounds

-There’s a wide range in cost for a soundproofing project, depending on your goals and where you’re starting from.
-As a general rule, if you are preparing to soundproof a room in your home, top priority is to soundproof weak points such as windows and doors with the second order priority being all 4 walls, the ceiling and floor.
-For airborne noises inside the house getting into a room, a soundproof door is far and away the key!
-Without a solid and sealed door, you’ll still be able to hear your roommate talking to his girlfriend late at night or your kids running around causing havoc while you attempt to work.
+There’s a wide range in cost for a soundproofing project that will depend on your goals and where you’re starting from.
+As a general rule, if you are preparing to soundproof a room in your home, top priority is to soundproof weak points such as windows and doors with the second order priority being all 4 walls, the ceiling, and the floor.

 In this article, we will discuss the cost of soundproofing a door, and go over the different types of doors you commonly find.
+After that, when you're ready to take the next step, read our article for all the door soundproofing solutions.
+Let's get into it!

 Different Types of Doors